NextMonthLab/Progress-Accountants/progress-frontend-clean/DEPLOYMENT_READY.md

 # ✅ CLEAN FRONTEND EXTRACTION COMPLETED

-## Status: DEPLOYMENT READY ✅ BUILD SUCCESSFUL
+## Status: DEPLOYMENT READY ✅ BUILD COMPLETED

 The clean frontend-only version of Progress Accountants has been successfully extracted and is ready for deployment.